fairdataihub/poster-repo-to-json/README.md

 ## Output Schema

-The output conforms to the **posters-science schema** (based on DataCite with poster-specific extensions):
+The output conforms to the **machine actionable poster schema** (based on DataCite with poster-specific extensions):

 ```json
 {